Hike Point Lobos Natural Preserve

 Added by Nick Tort

-- Smooth, well-maintained trails for easy hiking, trail running, and bike cruising
+Point Lobos, just south of Monterey, offers smooth, well-maintained trails for easy hiking, trail running, and bike cruising.

 Point Lobos contains headlands, coves and rolling meadows, and its offshore area forms one of the richest underwater habitats in the world, popular with divers.
 Wildlife includes seals, sea lions, sea otters, migrating gray whales (from December to May), and thousands of seabirds, who also make the reserve their home.